Menonn0228/Reflector-Android/README.md

 The Reflector mobile application allows users to view articles posted on [The Reflector](https://www.reflector-online.com/) official website.
 This project uses **RSS Feeds** from the website to scrape and present data.
 The RSS feeds are derived from BloxCMS and documentation can for [here](https://help.bloxcms.com/knowledge-base/applications/editorial/assets/tasks/article_504ccd62-2bfd-11e5-8804-131eebdc4425.html) on how to use it.

 ## Overall Project Goal for Developers
-Develop a quality-focused app that focuses on simplicity and stability while maintaining a strong code base with detailed documentation within the project.
-With this goal in mind, we can ensure that future developers will have an easy time jumping in given the simplicity, proper design architecture, and detailed documentation.
+Develop a quality-focused app that radiates with simplicity and stability while maintaining a strong code base with detailed documentation within the project.
+With this goal in mind, we can ensure that future developers will have an easy time jumping in; and the folks at The Reflector can get an app worth showing to our dawgs.

 ## Primary Application Features
 - [ ] User is greeted with the latest articles from the [ Reflector News tab ] and can tap on an article to view the full content of the tapped article.